Visiting the Grotto in Portland, OR

 Path along the Stations of the Cross

-When you enter the Grotto, you will be on the Lower Level.
-This area is free to visit.
-Here are things you can see and do there:
+You’ll enter the Grotto on the Lower Level.
+This area is free.
+Here’s what to do there:

 • See the centerpiece of the Grotto, a stone altar within a cave at the base of a basalt cliff.